sbb-design-systems/design-system-webapp-documentation/documentation/modules/sidebar/sidebar-en.md

 ![Display of the sidebar in the plain version](https://raw.githubusercontent.com/sbb-design-systems/design-system-webapp-documentation/master/documentation/modules/sidebar/images/Sidebar_Plain.png 'class: image')

 * The menu items can be divided into categories / areas.
-* The categories can be implemented as [Accordion](https://digital.sbb.ch/en/webapps/components/accordion) if required.
+* For the categories you can choose between [Accordion](https://digital.sbb.ch/en/webapps/components/accordion) and [Filedset](https://digital.sbb.ch/en/webapps/components/fieldset) when using the sidebar.

 #### Design specification
 * [Default](https://sbb.invisionapp.com/d/main#/console/17140415/418096725/inspect)